Hope Awards Logo

 SUBMISSION DEADLINE

-Upon submission of an application, applicants will receive an acknowledgement of receipt email within 48 hours of submission.
-Submissions will be accepted until January 5, 2024.
+Upon submission of an application, applicants will receive an acknowledgement of receipt email within 48 hours of submission. .
+Submissions for the 2024/2025 HOPE Awards will be accepted until January 17, 2025.

 SELECTION PROCESS

 Submissions will be reviewed and adjudicated using a metric-based rubric by a distinguished panel of pharmacists.
+Applications are blinded to avoid conflict of interest.
 Projects must earn a minimum score to be considered for an award.
-Project scores are for adjudication purposes only and will not be released, but project-specific feedback may be requested by the applicant.
+Project scores are for adjudication purposes only and will not be released, but project-specific feedback will be provided to the applicant.

 THE AWARDS